racker/rackspace-monitoring-poller/README.md

 ```

 ## Running Simple Endpoint Server for development

-#### NOTE: Due to endpoint protocol being in flux, This is currently not configured to listen to any checks.

 In the workspace, generate self-signed client/server certificates and keys.
 In the following examples, the files
 will be stored under sub-directories of `data`.
 Create that directory, if needed: